-I will be reviewing graduate student applications in the fall and winter of 2018, for students interested in enrolling in the PhD program in Psychology at Princeton in fall 2019.
+I will be reviewing graduate student applications in the 2019 application cycle, for students interested in enrolling in the PhD program in Psychology at Princeton in fall 2020.

 If you would like more information about me beyond this website, here are a few articles about my research approach, and my work with my colleagues.

 I often receive emails from prospective Ph.D. applicants with requests to talk about my work and what it would be like to do research with me.
 As of 9-8-13, I decided to refrain from having these personal conversations in advance of reading all applications, because I do not wish to favor students who received advice about how to connect with prospective advisors or who have connections to me through my current colleagues.
 Before we make final admissions decisions in our department, we fly out our top candidates to visit the campus and to have one-on-one discussions with their desired mentors, graduate students, and researchers in the department.
 I view this as the time when the candidates and prospective mentors can have these types of conversations, to figure out whether Princeton (and my research group) would be a good fit.

 Advice on applying (all advice is just my own two cents and comes from my experience of what makes a successful application): In our department at Princeton, we are especially interested in admitting students who could work with at least two members of our faculty.
 It's great when students bring faculty members together -- this cross-fertilization of our labs is good for social science and it's also healthy for students who are exposed to multiple research styles.
 In your application, be sure to specifically note which faculty members you'd like to work with and why.
 Many successful candidates mention 2 or 3 faculty and say why specifically they are interested in each faculty member's research.
 So if you are interested in what I'm up to with my lab group and would like to apply, take time to look through the websites of my wonderful colleagues as well (you won't have a hard time finding many other interesting labs!).